cybernomad1/NimJection/README.md

 # NimJection
 My experiments with Nim for covenant implant operations.
-Highly recommend looking at Marcello Salvati’s https://github.com/byt3bl33d3r repo which i used massively for this project.
+Highly recommend looking at Marcello Salvati’s https://github.com/byt3bl33d3r repo which I used massively for this project.

-Highly recomend
 ## PrepPayload
 Used for grabbing b64 shellcode, either from a file or URL, converting it to correct format and encrypting using specified encryption key.
 Creates encrypt.txt file containing encrypted shellcode for use with NimJection.